DaoCloud/DaoCloud-docs/docs/en/docs/storage/hwameistor/install/deploy-operator.md

 - If you plan to use highly available data volumes, complete the [DRBD installation](drbdinstall.md) process beforehand.
 - If deploying to a production environment, please review the [Resource Requirements for Production Environment](proresource.md) documentation beforehand.
 - If your Kubernetes distribution uses a different `kubelet` directory, confirm the `kubeletRootDir` parameter beforehand.
 For more details, refer to [Customize Kubelet root directory](customized-kubelet.md).

+!!! info

+    If there are no available clean disks, the Operator will not automatically create a StorageClass.
+    During the installation process, the Operator will automatically manage the disks and add available disks to the pool of LocalStorage.
+    If the available disks are provided after the installation, you need to manually issue a LocalDiskClaim to manage the disks in LocalStorageNode.
+    Once there are disks in the pool of LocalStorageNode, the Operator will automatically create the StorageClass.
+    In other words, if there is no capacity, the StorageClass will not be created automatically.

 ## Installation Steps